Amg9794/Stutter-detection-in-speech/README.md

-# Stutter Diagnosis and Therapy System based on Deep Learning:
+# Stutter detection in speech

 Reproduce result of paper https://arxiv.org/abs/2007.08003 on own in house created dataset including speaker of varying age and gender